valnoxy/t440p-oc/README.md

 ## 🔔 Introduction
 ---
-### Installing macOS Monterey

-At this moment, there are no recovery images for macOS Monterey.
-So if you plan to install macOS Monterey on your device, please install macOS Big Sur first and upgrade to macOS Monterey within Settings -> System Update.

 ### Migrate to Version 1.5.0
 The Version 1.5.0 changes the model from ```MacBookPro11,1``` to ```MacBookPro12,1```.
 You need to generate a new SMBIOS for the new model with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).